Tighter Performance Theory of FedExProx: Better Theory with P Condition

 \subsection{Why do we get a tighter analysis?}

+The story behind our theoretical improvements is no less important than the improvements themselves, as it offers valuable insights and can be instructive for future research.
 To understand why the new analysis yields stronger guarantees, we need to examine the reasoning behind Theorem~\ref{thm:pessimistic}.
 When proving the result, we noticed that the main reason why \eqref{eq:pess_inequality} was true was the dependence of the complexity on the $L_{\max}$ factor.
 At the same time, the complexity of \algname{GD} depends only on $L,$ and there exist many examples when $L_{\max} \gg L.$ The question was: why does the original analysis of \algname{FedExProx} involve $L_{\max}$, and can one circumvent this dependency?
-The reason behind it is the reliance of the proofs by \citet{li2024power} on Lemma~\ref{lemma:m_to_f}, which establishes the inequality $M^{\gamma}(x) - M^{\gamma}(x_*) \geq \frac{1}{1+\gamma L_{\max}} \parens{f(x) - f(x_*)}$ for all $x \in \R^d.$ This inequality appears to be essential for deriving the convergence result $\mathbb{E}[f(\bar{x})] - f(x_*) \leq \varepsilon$ (where $\bar{x} \in \R^d$ is the output of \algname{FedExProx}).
-Our main idea is to instead obtain convergence in terms of the distance between $\bar{x}$ and $x_*$, i.e., to establish that $\mathbb{E}[\norm{\bar{x} - x_*}^2] \leq \varepsilon$, and then translate it to $\mathbb{E}[f(\bar{x})] - f(x_*) \leq \varepsilon$ using the $L$--smoothness of the function $f$.
-In this way, one can avoid using Lemma~\ref{lemma:m_to_f} when dealing with quadratic functions or problems satisfying the P{\L} condition, ultimately obtaining much more favourable convergence guarantees.
+The reason behind it is the reliance of the proofs by \citet{li2024power} on Lemma~\ref{lemma:m_to_f}, which establishes the inequality $M^{\gamma}(x) - M^{\gamma}(x_*) \geq \frac{1}{1+\gamma L_{\max}} \parens{f(x) - f(x_*)}$.
+This result appears to be essential for deriving the convergence result $\mathbb{E}[f(\bar{x})] - f(x_*) \leq \varepsilon$ (where $\bar{x} \in \R^d$ is the output of \algname{FedExProx}).
+Our main idea is to instead obtain convergence in terms of \emph{distances}, i.e., to establish that $\mathbb{E}[\norm{\bar{x} - x_*}^2] \leq \varepsilon$, and then translate it to $\mathbb{E}[f(\bar{x})] - f(x_*) \leq \varepsilon$ using the $L$--smoothness of the function $f$.
+In this way, one can avoid using Lemma~\ref{lemma:m_to_f}, ultimately obtaining much more favourable convergence guarantees.

-The story behind our theoretical improvements is no less important than the improvements themselves, as it offers valuable insights and can be instructive for future research.